$\Lambda$-Wright--Fisher processes with general selection and opposing environmental effects: fixation and coexistence: Introduction

 \section{Introduction}

 The one dimensional \emph{$\Lambda$-Wright--Fisher process}~$X=(X_t)_{t\geq 0}$ is a L{\'e}vy-type process on the unit interval.
 Interest in this process stems from its connections to coalescent processes~\citep{Bertoin2003,Bertoin2005,Bertoin2006,Pitman1999,Sa99}, and its application in mathematical population genetics~\citep{Eldon2006,DEP12,birkner_blath_2009,Cordero2020}, where it appears as the type-frequency process of one of two alleles in an essentially infinite population that evolves under \emph{neutrality} (i.e. allele types do not affect offspring rates).
 The "$\Lambda$" in the name of the process appeals to a finite measure on~$[0,1]$ that drives the process and codes the rate of neutral offspring of various sizes.
 In many biological settings, evolutionary selection affects small offspring sizes and we then refer to it as \emph{selective drift}~\citep{BLW16,EGT10,foucart2013impact,GS18,CHS19,CF21}.
 In contrast, the effect of instantaneous change (hurricanes, floods,...) in an environment of a population can {make }one allele type particularly thrive and cause a large progeny.
 We refer to the latter phenomenon as \emph{environmental selection}.
-From a modeling perspective, selective drift and environmental selection lead to a variant of the $\Lambda$-Wright--Fisher process with a drift term vanishing at the boundary and an additional jump term, respectively.
-The resulting variant then exhibits connections to branching-coalescing processes~\citep{CV19,casanova2019effective,Vechambre2021}.
+From a modeling perspective, selective drift and environmental selection lead to a variant of the $\Lambda$-Wright--Fisher process with a drift term vanishing at the boundary (so at $0$ and $1$) and an additional jump term, respectively.
+The resulting variant then exhibits connections to branching-coalescing processes~\citep{CV19,casanova2019effective,Vec2023}.

 The boundary behavior of the $\Lambda$-Wright--Fisher process with selection can be peculiar.
-For example, it has been shown that for some parameter choices, one boundary point is asymptotically inaccessible and the process converges almost surely to the other boundary point, when started from the interior of the state space~\citep{foucart2013impact,Griffiths2014,GS18,CHS19}.
+For example, it has been shown that for some parameter choices, one boundary point is repelling and the process converges almost surely to the other boundary point, when started \mofe{at any point in $(0,1)$ }\citep{foucart2013impact,Griffiths2014,GS18,CHS19}.
 This is particularly intriguing when one considers the biological implications: one of the two alleles is doomed to extinction no matter its initial frequency.